Cities Skylines Maps Overview Part 1. Vanilla.

 Each new DLC brings several new maps.
 It takes a lot of time to select the most suitable map so I’ve decided to save you some time and create this ultimate guide on all Cities Skylines maps in all DLCs.
 I hope it’ll help you to choose Cities Skylines best vanilla map to begin with!

 Cities Skylines Vanilla Maps

-Sure we’re going to start with the Vanilla game.
-In fact, the default game contains the biggest number of maps – 12.
-Keep in mind that as these maps were created before any DLC, sometimes they lack places where you can play with some of the features that appeared later.
+Sure we’re going to begin with Cities Skylines starting maps we received in the vanilla game.
+In fact, the default game contains the biggest number of Cities Skylines base maps – 12.
+Keep in mind that as these Cities Skylines default maps were created before any DLC, sometimes they lack places where you can play with some of the features that appeared later.

 That’s a piece of land with hills on the shore.

 There are the following major things you need to know about it:

 - There is no current so you will need to use water towers because you will have to utilize a part of your waterfront for sewage

 - The connecting highways approach your tiles through the narrow valleys.
 This means you won’t have a lot of place for playing with intersections and additional loops.
 The good news is that you can use cable cars and wind plants well.